Ty Jerome

-Ty Jeremy Jerome (born July 8, 1997) is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA), on a two-way contract with the Santa Cruz Warriors of the NBA G League.
-He played college basketball for the Virginia Cavaliers; where in 2019 he was the starting point guard on their national championship team.
+Ty Jeremy Jerome (born July 8, 1997) is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+He played college basketball for the Virginia Cavaliers, where in 2019 he was the starting shooting guard on their national championship team.
 Jerome was drafted by the Philadelphia 76ers in the 2019 NBA draft but was traded to the Phoenix Suns.
+He has also played for the Oklahoma City Thunder, Golden State Warriors and Cleveland Cavaliers.

 Early years

-Jerome attended Iona Preparatory School in New Rochelle, New York and was a four-year varsity player.
+During his early childhood, Jerome played for Riverside Church in AAU with Donovan Mitchell.
+Jerome played middle school basketball at The Masters School in Dobbs Ferry, New York.
+He attended Iona Preparatory School in New Rochelle, New York for high school, playing varsity for all four years.
 After his junior season at Iona Prep, he was named first-team All-Conference, All-Metropolitan, and All-State.
 Jerome's senior season was cut short due to a hip injury.
 On September 2, 2014, Jerome committed to playing college basketball at the University of Virginia.

 College career

 During his freshman year at Virginia, Jerome was the backup point guard to London Perrantes.
 Coming off the bench, he averaged 4.3 points, 1.6 rebounds, and 1.5 assists.

 Jerome took over as the Cavaliers' starting point guard his sophomore year.
 On December 30, 2017, he put up a career-high 31 points against Boston College.
 His play during the season earned him a spot on the All-ACC Third Team.

-Prior to the 2018-2019 season, Jerome was selected to the pre-season all-ACC Second Team.
+Prior to the 2018–2019 season, Jerome was selected to the pre-season all-ACC Second Team.
 On February 4, 2019, Jerome was named as one of the ten finalists for the Bob Cousy Award, recognizing the nation's top college point guard.
 He was projected in most mock drafts as an early second-round pick in the 2019 NBA draft.
 Jerome averaged 13.6 points per game and 5.5 assists per game, helping lead Virginia to another #1 seed in the 2019 NCAA tournament.
-Virginia would win the 2019 Championship game 85-77 behind Jerome's 16 points, 8 assists, and 6 rebounds.
+Virginia would win the 2019 Championship game 85–77 behind Jerome's 16 points, 8 assists, and 6 rebounds.

 At the conclusion of the season, Jerome announced his intention to forgo his final season of collegiate eligibility and declare for the 2019 NBA draft while hiring an agent.